wizdmio/wizdm/libs/markdown/README.md

 The source md file is parsed with remarkjs to build an [MDAST](https://github.com/syntax-tree/mdast) syntax tree.
 The `MarkdownRenderer` component renders its view recursing down the tree.
 Few extensions are included by default such as alignement and sub/super script.
 The renderer may be furhter improved thanks to the extensive availability of [plugins](https://github.com/remarkjs/remark/blob/master/doc/plugins.md)

+## Links redirection

+Links are rendered as anchors with the relevan href.
+When clicked, the default behavior is prevented to fire the `(navigate)` event instead.
+The url fragment will be passes as a string argument of the event, so, for the receiver to act upon it.

 ## Features
 The renderer implements all the basic capabilities plus few additions such as alignemnt, subscript and superscript and code syntax highlighting thanks to [prismjs](https://github.com/PrismJS/prism).